numerical-semigroups/imns/index.md

-# International meetings on numerical semigroups (and applications)
+# International meetings on numerical semigroups

+## Applications and related topics

 These meetings started with a series of Iberian meetings